romanzy313/trpc-uwebsockets/README.md

 } from 'trpc-uwebsockets';
 import z from 'zod';

-// define server port.
-Value of 0 means that random port will be used let port = 0;
+/* define server port.
+Value of 0 means that random port will be used */ let port = 0;

-// define context. client is available when websocket connection is used function createContext({ req, res, info, client }: CreateContextOptions) {
+/* define context. `client` is available when websocket connection is used */ function createContext({ req, res, info, client }: CreateContextOptions) {
   const user = { name: req.headers.get('username') || 'anonymous' };
   return { req, res, user, info, client };